coolag1234/Krunker.io-Map-Editor-Mod/README.md

 # Krunker.io Map Editor Mod
-This is a WIP and very barebones

 ### Features:
 - Object Replacer (Replace a object with custom json or a prefab)
 - MultiObject (Select, Copy, Cut, Paste and Save a group of selected objects)
 - Custom Assets/Prefabs
+- Object Grouping (Allows you to move multiple objects at once)
+- Placeholder (Spawns a cube right on you for ease of use)

 ### Changes:
 - Sky Color, Ambient Light, Light Color and Fog Color can be inputed manually

 ### How to use MultiObject selection:
-1. Create a cube object
+1. Create a cube(or Objective) object
-2. Stretch the cube over the objects you want to select
+2. Stretch the cube(or Objective) over the objects you want to select
 3. Click Copy/Cut Objects
 4. Now you can Paste, Save